Special education in the United States: Evaluation

 After the referral process, the district will begin the evaluation.
 The law requires a comprehensive and nondiscriminatory school evaluation involving all areas of suspected disability.
-Testing can be done in numerous places but it is most common in schools: Elementary schools, Middle Schools, High Schools, and Universities.

 Testing must be in the native language of the child (if feasible).
 It must be administered by a team of professionals, which must include at least a general education teacher, one special education teacher, and a specialist who is knowledgeable in the area of the child's disability.
 Testing must be administered one-to-one, not in a group.
 Any tests or other evaluation materials used must be administered by professionals trained and qualified to administer them; i.e., psychological testing must be conducted by a psychologist trained to administer the specific tests utilized.
 Teachers also document any interventions they have already been using in the classroom.
-In addition, teachers will use formal tests such as DIBELS (Dynamic Indicators of Basic Early Literacy Skills),DRA (Developmental Reading Assessment), WJ III (Woodcock Johnson Tests of Achievement) or the WIAT (Wechsler Individual Achievement Test) to see if they are on grade level or below.
-Anything a teacher or committee member can bring with them to help see the student's whole academic picture (e.g. grades) is extremely helpful.
+In addition, teachers will use formal tests such as DIBELS (Dynamic Indicators of Basic Early Literacy Skills), DRA (Developmental Reading Assessment), WJ III (Woodcock Johnson Tests of Achievement) or the WIAT (Wechsler Individual Achievement Test) to see if they are on grade level or below.

 In addition to testing, an observation of the child either in school or in a comparable situation is required for an initial evaluation, and often at later stages as well.
-It is through the observation that the child can be assessed while interacting with his peers and teachers.
+It is through the observation that the child can be assessed while interacting with their peers and teachers.
 To ensure objectivity and cross-referencing, this observation must be conducted by a person other than the child's classroom teacher.
 The observation need not be done exclusively in the child's classroom, especially when the child's suspected area of disability may become manifest in larger settings, such as the lunchroom, hallways or gym.

-For children over twelve years of age, vocational testing is required.
-This requirement is in keeping with the spirit of the IDEA 1997 Amendments that encourage preparation of children for useful employment.
-The vocational testing should identify areas of interest and skills needed to attain employment after graduation from school.
-During the testing process, the parent is free to provide any privately obtained evaluative material and reports.
-Experts may include professionals such as psychotherapists, psychiatrists, neurologists, pediatricians, medical personnel, and tutors.
-Professionals who have been working with the child over time can often provide the district with a long-term view of the child's needs.